How our community works together.

 Long-Term Care & Skilled Nursing

-Eligible when prescribed by a licensed provider for recovery from an approved Sharing Request.
+Long-term care and skilled nursing services are eligible when prescribed by a licensed provider for recovery from an approved Sharing Request.
 Sharing is limited to 90 days per Sharing Request.

 Medically Stable Conditions